Compare Business Insurance in New Zealand

 State Insurance

-With over 160 years of experience, State holds approximately 15% of the NZ commercial insurance market.
+State is a long-established NZ insurer and one of the country's larger insurers in this category.
 They offer comprehensive business insurance packages including public liability, professional indemnity, business contents, and business interruption.
-Known for competitive premiums for small to medium businesses and straightforward policy terms.
+Known for straightforward policy terms.
 Strong in trades, retail, and professional services sectors.

 Vero Insurance

-Vero is one of New Zealand's largest commercial insurers with around 12% market share.
+Vero is one of New Zealand's larger commercial insurers in this category.
 They provide comprehensive business insurance for all business sizes and industries.
 Vero offers flexible coverage options, strong claims support, and industry-specific policies.
 They're particularly strong in construction, manufacturing, and larger commercial risks.
-Premiums are mid-range with good coverage breadth.

 NZI (IAG)